One of Civic Tourism’s

 a tourism attraction.

-Traditionally, the tourism discussion has been a narrow one, convened by a chamber of commerce or tourism bureau, for example.
 At its worst, a disengaged approach can erect barriers between residents and the industry, which certainly will not help tourism officials when they advocate for public funding.

-and will remain essential, Civic Tourism believes
+While traditional tourism voices are and will remain essential to the process, Civic Tourism believes

-that both the travel industry and the community at large
+the travel industry and the community at large

 will benefit by engaging citizens to help set the tourism